welvet/SillyTavern-MessageSummarize/README.md

   - Green: Included in short-term memory
   - Blue: Marked for long-term memory (included in short-term or long-term memory)
   - Red: Marked for long-term memory, but now out of context.
-- Directly edit a summary by clicking on it or clicking the "pencil" icon in the message button menu.

 ### Todo
 - ~~Handle swiping, editing, and deleting summaries~~